 An affiliate link is used in this post.
 If you purchase through this link I will receive a small monetary compensation Thank you for your support!

 Tostadas – Guatemala – Fellow blogger Kristen from Toddling in the Fast Lane shared with me this simple recipe for Guatemalan tostadas, and the best part is that the kids assembled them themselves!
 I bought corn tostadas, refried beans, and queso fresco.
-I warmed up the refried beans a little, and the kids spread it over the tostadas, and sprinkled queso fresco over it.
+I warmed up the refried beans a little, and the kids spread them over the tostadas and sprinkled queso fresco over them.

 Mexican Street Vendor Fruit – Becky from Kid World Citizen suggested I try out Tajín on fresh fruit for a healthy alternative to sweets!

 Tuna Spread Mini-Sandwiches I used a simple tuna spread recipe that Diana from LadydeeLG shared with me.
 It’s tuna and mayo with olive oil.
 Put all the ingredients in the blender to make it into a spread.
 It was delicious!

 The kids truly enjoyed themselves they made Latin-inspired crafts, made their own tostadas, jammed to “AQUI, ALLA” by Lucky Diaz and The Family Jam Band music, and even played lotería!